Effective retention of title clauses

 You should stand a reasonable chance of either obtaining payment for the goods over which you have retained title, or insisting that the goods are returned in lieu of non-payment.

-However, one exception would be if the goods you supplied are in the possession of a third party buyer, who bought them in good faith without knowing about your RoT clause.
+However, one exception would be if the goods you supplied are in the possession of a third party buyer, who bought them in good faith without knowing about your retention of title clause.
 They are then likely to have equivalent rights to those they would have had if you had delivered the goods to them yourself.
-In these circumstances, your RoT clause is ineffective.
+In these circumstances, your retention of title clause is ineffective.
 However, it is best to cross that particular bridge when you come to it…

 Posted on Oct 4th, 2011 by Lyons Davidson